Gold: $4022.74 Silver: $48.03 Platinum: $1543.55 90% Junk $1 FV: $34.34 Gold/Silver Ratio: 83.75

 FAQ

-Q: Who made the French 10 Franc Gold Coin?
-A: French 10 franc issues were struck by Monnaie de Paris, the Paris Mint, typically identified by the “A” mint mark on the coin.
+Q: Who made the 10 Franc Gold Coin?
+A: French 10 franc issues were produced by Monnaie de Paris, typically identified by the “A” mint mark on the coin.

-Q: Which designs might I receive with a Random Year selection?
-A: Depending on availability, French types can include the Marianne obverse with the Rooster reverse, or earlier Cérès and Napoleon III portraits.
-Design, year, and condition vary by inventory.
+Q: Which designs might arrive with Random Year orders?
+A: Inventory can include Marianne/rooster types as well as earlier Cérès and Napoleon III portraits.
+Date, design, and condition vary.

-Q: How do I assess value?
-A: Start with the coin’s melt value based on 0.0933 troy ounces of gold, then consider the premium for dealer costs and any additional numismatic premium for condition, date, and mint mark.
+Q: How do I estimate value?
+A: Start with melt value by multiplying 0.0933 troy oz by the current gold spot price, then add the dealer premium; adjust for condition and any numismatic rarity.

 Q: Are these coins widely traded in the U.S.?
 A: Yes.
-The 10 Franc Gold Coin is a recognized LMU standard fractional gold piece and is commonly offered by bullion dealers in varying conditions.
+The 10 Franc Gold Coin is a recognizable LMU fractional gold piece and is commonly available from reputable bullion retailers.

 10 Franc Gold Coin Specifications